siddharthSharma102/Fake-News-Detection/README.md

 **1.** Adam <br>

 ### DATASET USED:
-Due to the size of dataset size I have uploaded it on google drive, link to the drive is given below-
+Due to the size of dataset size I have uploaded it on google drive, link to the drive is given below -
-<a href="https://drive.google.com/drive/folders/11eV4CmH3KAMpL29KrjOqUjUFPIMX871P?usp=sharing">ForDatasets Click Here</a>
+<a href="https://drive.google.com/drive/folders/11eV4CmH3KAMpL29KrjOqUjUFPIMX871P?usp=sharing">For Datasets Click Here</a>

 ### GloVE WORD EMBEDDING:
-Due to the size of dataset size I have uploaded it on google drive, link to the drive is given below-
+Due to the size of dataset size I have uploaded it on google drive, link to the drive is given below -
 <a href="https://drive.google.com/drive/folders/11eV4CmH3KAMpL29KrjOqUjUFPIMX871P?usp=sharing">For GloVE file Click Here</a>